Non-optimal levels of a reducible mod l modular representation: Introduction

 \section{Introduction}

 It has been known that newforms for congruence subgroups of $\SL_2(\Z)$ give rise to compatible systems of $\ell$-adic Galois representations, and if the $\ell$-adic Galois representations attached to two newforms are isomorphic for some prime $\ell$, then the newforms are, in fact, equal.
 But the corresponding statement is not true for the semisimplifications of the mod $\ell$ reductions of $\ell$-adic Galois representations attached to newforms, as different newforms can be congruent modulo $\ell$.
 To study the different levels from which a given modular mod $\ell$ representation $\rho$ can arise is interesting and has been discussed by several mathematicians, Carayol, Diamond, Khare, Mazur, Ribet, and Taylor in the case where $\rho$ is (absolutely) irreducible.
-(For more detail, see \cite{DT94}.)
+(For more details, see \cite{DT94}.)

 For simplicity, fix a prime $\ell\geq 5$ and let $f$ be a newform of weight 2 for $\Gamma_0(N)$ with a square-free integer $N$ prime to $\ell$.
-Assume that $\brho_f$, the semisimplified mod $\ell$ Galois representation attached to $f$, is reducible.
-Then, $\brho_f \simeq \mathbbm{1} \oplus \chi_{\ell}$, where $\mathbbm{1}$ is the trivial character and $\chi_{\ell}$ is the mod $\ell$ cyclotomic character (Proposition \ref{prop:reducible}).
-In the sense of Serre \cite{Se87}, the optimal level of $\mathbbm{1} \oplus \chi_{\ell}$ is 1 because it is unramified outside $\ell$.
-The main purpose of this article is to find possible non-optimal levels of $\mathbbm{1} \oplus \chi_{\ell}$ as in the irreducible cases due to Diamond and Taylor \cite{DT94}.
+Assume that $\ov{\rho}_f$, the semisimplified mod $\ell$ Galois representation attached to $f$, is reducible.
+Then, $\ov{\rho}_f \simeq \mathbbm{1} \oplus \chi_{\ell}$, where $\mathbbm{1}$ is the trivial character and $\chi_{\ell}$ is the mod $\ell$ cyclotomic character (Proposition \ref{prop:reducible}).
+The Serre conductor (see \cite{Se87}) of $\mathbbm{1} \oplus \chi_{\ell}$ is 1 because it is unramified outside $\ell$.
+The main purpose of this article is to find possible non-optimal levels of $\mathbbm{1} \oplus \chi_{\ell}$ as in the irreducible case due to Diamond and Taylor \cite{DT94}.
+(For other works of non-optimal levels of reducible mod $\ell$ Galois representations, see \cite{BM1, BM2}.)
 Since we consider a newform $f$ of weight 2 and square-free level $N$ with trivial character, an eigenvalue of the Hecke operator $U_p$ of $f$ is either $1$ or $-1$ for a prime divisor $p$ of $N$.
-So, by switching prime divisors of the level, we elaborate this problem as follows.
+So, by appropriately ordering the prime divisors of the level, we formulate this problem as follows: